 - a funeral grant

-- a survivor’s grant - a one-off non-taxable payment to the partner, children and other dependents of the deceased person because of a disability they have.
+- a survivor’s grant - a one-off non-taxable payment to the partner, children and other dependents of the deceased person.

 - weekly childcare payments to the caregiver of the deceased’s children